Thor (Marvel Cinematic Universe): Avenging the fallen and the Time Heist

-Fighting Gorr the God Butcher
+Fighting Gorr the God Butcher and beyond

 Thor spends a period of time with the Guardians of the Galaxy and reattains his muscular physique.
 In 2024, Thor helps them fight off an alien army on the planet Indigarr.
 Afterwards, they learn of distress calls throughout the galaxy and he parts ways with them to respond to a distress signal from Sif.
 Upon arrival, a beaten Sif warns Thor of Gorr, a being possessing the god-killing weapon, the Necrosword, seeking the extinction of all gods and that his next target is New Asgard.

 Dr. Jane Foster, Thor's ex-girlfriend who is diagnosed with terminal cancer arrives at New Asgard in hopes of seeking medical treatment.
 Thor's destroyed hammer Mjolnir re-forges and bonds itself to Foster, granting her its power after years earlier Thor had unknowingly enchanted it to protect her.
 Thor arrives in New Asgard just as Gorr starts attacking the town with shadow creatures.
 He is surprised to find Foster with Mjolnir but nevertheless teams up with her, Valkyrie and Korg to fight Gorr.
 The group thwarts Gorr, but he escapes, kidnapping several Asgardian children.

 The group travels to Omnipotent City to warn the other gods and ask for their help.
 The Olympian god Zeus is unwilling to help and has Thor captured, forcing the group to fight off Zeus's men.
 Zeus injures Korg; in anger, Thor impales Zeus with his own thunderbolt, which Valkyrie steals during their escape.
 They then travel to the Shadow Realm to save the children.
 However, this turned out to be a ruse for Gorr to take Stormbreaker, which he intends to use on the Bifrost to enter Eternity and ask for the destruction of all gods.
 Gorr manages to overpower Thor's group and successfully steal Stormbreaker.
 Gorr uses Stormbreaker to open the portal to Eternity.
 Valkyrie is badly injured and Foster ends the battle drained by her use of Mjolnir, which has exacerbated her cancer.
 Thor goes alone, using Zeus's thunderbolt to imbue the kidnapped Asgardian children with his power to fight alongside him.
 Foster arrives and joins Thor in fighting Gorr and destroys the Necrosword.